arinikiz/DSA210---Term-Project/README.md

 ## Updated Methodology

 Prior to conducting exploratory data analysis (EDA), an initial tentative methodology was proposed to address the research question:
->  Does terrorism increase before instability rises, or does instability lead to more terrorism ?
+>  Does political instability leads to increased terrorism ?

 Initially, this methodology described potential metrics and approaches for identifying Terrorism and Political Instability Hotspots to explore their causal relationship.
 However, following comprehensive exploratory analysis, significant revisions were made to refine and streamline this methodology into its final form.